The Home of the 03

 2. Riders must carry all their own gear.

-4. You must carry a SPOT, and agree to cover the cost of rescue in the event they need to be evacuated.
+4. You must carry a SPOT (or InReach), and agree to cover the cost of rescue in the event they need to be evacuated.

 6. Between 9am one day and 9am the next, every rider must spend at least one block of at least six hours not travelling.
 That is, the maximum time any rider may spend travelling along the course will be 18 hours (between each 10am-to-10am period)

 7. When on public roads, follow the NZ Road Code.

 8. Text-ins are to be made from designated locations along the route until you either finish or abandon the brevet